Best podcast headphones 2026: A studio engineer's guide to awesome audio

 Reasons to avoid

-Shure is a name the audio community has trusted for decades, and with the Shure SRH840A it’s easy to see why.
-Essentially billed as studio headphones, rather than everyday carry types, the 840s are solidly built, and ideal for studio work and recording.
+Shure is a name the audio community has trusted for decades, and with the Shure SRH840A, it’s easy to see why.
+Essentially billed as studio headphones, rather than everyday carry types, the 840s are solidly built and ideal for studio work and recording.

 They’re also popular in the broadcast world, with the first-generation models fairly common in radio and podcast stations, and these newer versions keep up the same levels of audio finesse while boasting improved design and aesthetics to bring them into 2022.

-The decision to use straight cables, as opposed to coiled, will please some but not others, although the fact it’s detachable does mean there’s less risk of issues further down the line.
+The decision to use straight cables, as opposed to coiled, will please some but not others, although the fact that it’s detachable does mean there’s less risk of issues further down the line.

 Read our full Shure SRH840A review